Murder of Mary Travers

-Mary Travers (Irish: Máire Ó Treabhair; b.
-1962 – d.
-8 April 1984) was a teacher who was shot dead in Belfast on 8 April 1984 by Provisional IRA gunmen trying to assassinate her father, Thomas, a Catholic magistrate.
+Mary Travers (Irish: Máire Ó Treabhair; 1962 – 8 April 1984) was a teacher who was shot dead in Belfast on 8 April 1984 by Provisional IRA gunmen trying to assassinate her father, Thomas, a Catholic magistrate.
 Mary Travers was about 22 at the time.

 Attack

 She, her parents and siblings had left St Brigid's Catholic Church in Derryvolgie Avenue in south Belfast when two gunmen opened fire.
 Mary Travers was shot once through the back and her father was shot six times.
 One gunman brought his gun to point-blank range at her mother's face and attempted to fire twice, but the gun jammed.